Andrew Spink KC

 Yes

-Andrew Spink KC is a highly respected advocate with 37 years’ experience at the Bar, of which 19 years have been as a successful KC.
-He is a part-time judge sitting as a Deputy High Court Judge in the King’s Bench and Chancery Divisions of the English High Court and as a Justice of the Astana International Financial Centre in Kazakhstan (where he is also a member of the panel of arbitrators).
-Andrew served as the Chair of the Commercial Bar Association from 2017 to 2019.
+Andrew Spink KC is a highly respected advocate with 38 years’ experience at the Bar and over 20 years as a successful silk (QC/KC).
+He is a recent Chair of the Commercial Bar Association of England and Wales, was one of the Heads of Outer Temple Chambers for 9 years until October 2022 and is a part-time judge who has sat as a Deputy High Court Judge in the King’s Bench and Chancery Divisions of the English High Court and is a Justice of the Astana International Financial Centre Court in Kazakhstan.
+He also sits as an arbitrator.

-Andrew has a broad-based business law practice, specialising particularly in disputes relating to the interpretation or breach of most types of commercial contract and trust deed, claims for breach of fiduciary duty, freezing injunctions and asset recovery, cross-jurisdictional issues, CPR Part 8 claims as well as hostile CPR Part 7 claims for damages and other relief in the context of pensions and other commercial trusts, banking and financial services, a wide range of other commercial contracts (currently with a focus on cases of force majeure and frustration arising out of the Covid-19 pandemic) professional negligence claims (acting for both claimants and defendants) and company law and insolvency issues.
+Andrew has an extensive business law practice, specialising particularly in disputes or advisory work relating to the interpretation or breach of most types of commercial contract and trust deed, claims for breach of fiduciary duty, freezing injunctions & asset recovery, cross-jurisdictional issues, claims for damages & other relief in the context of pensions & other commercial trusts, banking & financial services, fintech & a wide range of other commercial contracts, professional negligence claims and company law and insolvency issues.
+Andrew was nominated as Legal 500 technology, data & crypto Silk of the Year 2023 (in which OTC also won “set of the year“).

 Expertise